Instagram Combined Shape quotation Created with Sketch. 69

 Alexandra Sveshnikova '25

-“Alexandra will work with various scientists to learn the geology of the basin,” Nasser explained.
-“She will also accompany the climate people to learn how data in this field is derived, and will work with the paleontologists in recovering and documenting fossils.
-After the end of fieldwork, her focus will be on assessing the molar sizes of various primates to look for patterns in the evolution of the primate lineages.
-She will also help with the curation of fossils from the field and work briefly at the Kenya National Museums in Nairobi to collect more dental data to complete her study.
-This will be a remarkable experience for her career.”
+“Alexandra worked with various scientists to learn the geology of the basin,” Nasser explained.
+“She also accompanied the climate people to learn how data in this field is derived and worked with the paleontologists in recovering and documenting fossils.
+After the end of fieldwork, she focused on assessing the molar sizes of various primates to look for patterns in the evolution of the primate lineages.
+She also helped with the curation of fossils from the field and worked briefly at the Kenya National Museums in Nairobi to collect more dental data to complete her study.
+This was a remarkable experience for her career.”

-Alexandra, who is pursuing dual Bachelor of Arts degrees in anthropology and psychology, is preparing for her trip by working in SUNY Potsdam laboratories to examine molars in ancient humans and non-humans for clues to evolutionary patterns.
-Funded by SUNY Potsdam's Kilmer Research Grant, Alexandra will have lodging and food expenses offset during her trip to Kenya.
+Alexandra, who is pursuing dual Bachelor of Arts degrees in anthropology and psychology, prepared for her trip by working in SUNY Potsdam laboratories to examine molars in ancient humans and non-humans for clues to evolutionary patterns.
+Funded by SUNY Potsdam's Kilmer Research Grant, Alexandra had lodging and food expenses offset during her trip to Kenya.

-“Teeth are the most common specimens found in paleoanthropological fieldwork, which is why I’m focusing on them this semester,” she explained.
+“Teeth are the most common specimens found in paleoanthropological fieldwork, which is why I focused on them during the semester before the trip,” she explained.

 Alexandra has always been fascinated by the natural world and its diversity.
 But it wasn’t until she took her first anthropology course at SUNY Potsdam that she glimpsed a possible life path—one where she could look for answers to nagging questions about human behavior.